-Not surprisingly, lately I’m being asked more and more about RFID.
+Not surprisingly, lately I’m being asked more and more about RFID, and wanted to write a simple cost analysis for RFID options.
 As prices drop on this technology, its benefits become more and more attractive.
 I’m a strong advocate for RFID.
 I’ve written about its value in comparison to other tagging methods (see a summary here).
 I also produced a webinar titled “Finding the Sweet Spot with RFID,” where I present ROI models for combinations of different tagging and detection technologies.

 Basic passive RFID: 10¢ USD each – Good for paper or other non-metal, liquid material.
 Will not work for IT or metal assets.